6.5. Custom Layers¶ Open the notebook in SageMaker Studio Lab

 of its own.
 This should look familiar if you recall our introduction to

-module in Section 6.1.
+modules in Section 6.1.
 The following

 CenteredLayer